lsieun/lsieun.github.io/_bytebuddy/ch02-generation/method-body/bytebuddy-implementation-fixed-value.md

 ---
-title: "FixedValue"
+title: "FixedValue（常量值、引用）"
-sequence: "101"
+sequence: "fixed-value"
 ---

-`net.bytebuddy.implementation.FixedValue`

-Fixed Value is a utility class provided by ByteBuddy.
+## 介绍

-The `FixedValue` provides many convenience methods to create one line method body for the generated Java method.
+The `FixedValue` provides many convenience methods to create **one line method body** for the generated Java method.
 For example, `FixedValue.nullValue()` method creates a method body that returns `null` value.

 ```text